 This wearable sleeping bag is the warmest of winter coats, offering unparalleled insulation against the elements.
 It’s so warm, in fact, that most days you’ll be able to simply throw it on over a shirt or T-shirt.
 But equally, it’s easy to layer on particularly frosty mornings.
 Try wearing one with jeans, boots and some chunky knitwear for best results.

-A puffer jacket should be lightweight (filled with high-quality down insulation) and finish at the waist, allowing better mobility.
+A down jacket should be lightweight (filled with high-quality down insulation) and finish at the waist, allowing better mobility.

 A hood with elasticated ties or press studs will keep your head protected from wind and rain, while a zipped front, taped seams and adjustable cuffs ensure that the warmth stays trapped against your body.
 Insulated pockets (preferably lined in a soft, cosy fabric such as fleece) at the waist are another welcome, yet often overlooked, addition.